TarodBOFH/tarodbofh.github.io/_drafts/feedback-and-sandwiches.md

 ---

 Somebody shared yesterday on our corporate workplace [Basecamp's "How we communicate"](https://basecamp.com/guides/how-we-communicate) guide.
-At the time of this post it already is [half a year old](https://twitter.com/jasonfried/status/1213198779517681670) and I had already seen it a couple of times during quarantine.
+At the time of this post, it is [half a year old](https://twitter.com/jasonfried/status/1213198779517681670) and I have seen it a couple of times during quarantine.
 However, this time something caught my attention, something that made me think about writing this entry.

 > Great news delivered on the heels of bad news makes both bits worse.